RuanBuys/bipl5/.github/CONTRIBUTING.md

 ## Bigger changes

+## Life Cycle Statement

+This package is

+- In an initially stable state of development focusing primarily on PCA biplots.
+- A great deal of active subsequent development is envisioned by extending it to other types of biplots, specifically CVA biplots in the near future.

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).